mattwigway/Online-Contact/README.md

 but once you top about 15 it starts becoming unmanageable.
 One player is the wordmaster, while the others are active players.
 The wordmaster chooses a word (ideally a long, rare one, but not so rare the players will *never* be able to guess it).
+Proper nouns are not allowed.

 She does not tell the other players what word she is thinking of, but she does divulge the first letter.
 In the online version, a user becomes wordmaster by entering their word in the top box on the page and pressing enter.

 Each player then tries to think up clues for a word that begins with the letters they have so far (more on that later; at the beginning the